Uluwatu is not only a surfer’s paradise, it’s also a great spot to soak up some sun, enjoy a drink on a cliff bar or watch a beautiful sunset.

 This beach is mostly famous for a huge cliff nearby with free access.

-There is many beautiful bars and restaurants in Uluwatu that are perfect for a drink or a meal.
+There are many beautiful bars and restaurants in Uluwatu that are perfect for a drink or a meal.
 Don’t expect warung price though.
 If you are on a short budget, you better check the menu first on Zomato.

 If you fancy that kind of experience, you can check in particular